Dreher introduced its next generation Aerodynamic

 Materials Of Construction Method:

-The EH sculls make use of the same material of construction as standard adjustable length sculls, while the EHX uses the same materials as our high modulus sculls.
+The EH and EA sculls make use of the same material of construction as standard adjustable length sculls, while the EHX and EAX uses the same materials as our high modulus sculls.

 A true aerodynamic profile seamlessly mated to a hydrodynamic blade profile provides for the ultimate in wind resistance on the recovery when the boat speed and the oar’s angular velocity are both at their maximum.